 Plan Description - Substantially all full-time employees of the City participate in the Plan.
-The Plan provides basic service retirement, disability and death benefits based on specified percentages of defined inal average monthly salary and provides annual cost-of-living adjustments after retirement.
+The Plan provides basic service retirement, disability and death benefits based on specified percentages of defined final average monthly salary and provides annual cost-of-living adjustments after retirement.
 The Plan also provides pension continuation benefits to qualified survivors.
 The San Francisco City and County Charter and Administrative Code is the authority which establishes and amends the benefit provisions and employer obligations of the Plan.
 The retirement related payroll for employees covered by the Retirement System for the year ended June 30, 2007 was approximately \$2.05 billion.
 The Retirement System issues a publicly available financial report that includes financial statements and required supplementary information for the Plan.
-That report may be obtained by writing to the San Francisco City and County Employees' Retirement System, 30 Van Ness Avenue, Suite 3000, San Francisco, CA 94102 or by calling (415) 487-7020.
+That report may be obtained by writing to the San Francisco City and County (415) 487-7020.